+'An intelligent and beautiful picture book.
+A philosophical underwater exploration under a guise of absurdity'

+ANGELA TROLOVE.
+ARTZONE

 PUBLISHED: October 2021

 ISBN: 9780995137813

 Hardback, 250 x 190mm.
 96 pages. \$45

-In Nerval's day the French nodogial Henri Milne Eduziek, his father was English peaked his three-volume Henry of Controva, beliefs became the saturabet var on the algority Alber Dokane held wavier positions at the Daris Marrom, the Justin de S'Tattes and the Sorbeaux, and be poincered several religion of the page and smolled ferrodrome, and the poincered several religion of the page and smolled ferrodrome.
-Selecta, with both several religion of the page and smolled representations beliefs, who can call the specimen there.
-It was be who chainword the publishmen beliefs, the Sorbeit and the selectation of the selectation of the publishmen beliefs.
-We Sorbeit and several teasonantic shifts hier, this believe has its some gross Seguencies recovering.

-brough the throats of earth and stone; rain snow and ice all give it volume.
-Handfuls of fear are 6 everywhere found in dust, but this is water - either a lynn or a disaster, and between the two ies her offspring a few weeks more world they're ready to let go.
-You too are water - but the old gods 86 The should man says you call be for the will heaveforth be surveining if their is presented for their is in higher desire, on the arther is in their codings or the arther is in their codings of the level from the conditions in sicrability and beginning.
-We good high, in one interpretation of the their high Mindress was truly in finite loss as of quisiggs or in the manufacture of the state of the size of the state of the distribution of existence.
-For the even, the loss made of the desire that the size of the size of the distribution of the state of the distribution of the state of the distribution of the size o Out of clear-eyed and level-headed despair, divested of the false consolation offered by God or the gods.
-Carms answers Hamlet's question in the affirmative.
-The last sentence of The Myth of Stopkov: The struggle towards heights is enough to fill a man's heart, One must imagine Sixythus happy." but need the irrigation of your praise or teurs; they need your sid, your patient, repetitive decession LITERATURE AND POETRY

-Felt JOHANNA EMENEY Couples in last-chance therapy, friends unfriending, racist trolls trawling the comments section for game - this collection of poems is concerned with the things that make us feel.
+In Secret, due the Ferreth cooligid Beer's Whee Educates, his fuller reaslegable, produced in these volume Hierog of Feinmers, which because the standard text on the sulpier.
+Mikine Educates held service positions at the 1984 Mears, the Handis de Platines and the Sectionary, and he pioneeved social siling with no integrange a modified forecast? before, and bead with the substitute of the substitute of the substitute of the part of the order speciment soften.
+It was be two discrete still beginned to be forecast.
+New Zealant's other beloater species, Politimas correspond, the luminost on units of typers and successful automatic delth lates the before the account of the production of the substitute of the politic production of the production - gh the throats of earth and stone; rain more and ice all give it volume.
+Handfuls of fear are 26 everywhere found in dust, but this is water - either a hymn or a disaster, and between the two narries her offigering a few weeks more until they're ready to let go.
+You too are water - but the old gods 86 The domain man spay see and be forth will be received be according if them is a presental for them is no higher desirate, and the three its desirate due in the time of the low models to incredible out despotable.
+"Qualitable, in one interpretation of Per Boh Dogo, Miller was restricted to all experiments and the monitogless belower of Stephen, in the danseling of existence.
+For the event, he lowest handless of the event well as they shape a retrieval parameter of the event, and the contract of all only a playing a stronging named the lowest based on the event man for the event, and the event when the event is fair, event to be low, considered under his memory operated as the event of t offered by God or the gods, Camus answers Hamlet's question in the affirmative.
+The last sentence of The Myth of Sigythm: The struggle towards beights is enough to fill a man's heart.
+One must imagine Sisythms happy, don't need the irrigation of your penine or tears; they need your aid, your patient, repetitive decent 8 Felt JOHANNA EMENEY Couples in last-chance therapy, friends unfriending, racist trolls trawling the comments section for game - this collection of poems is concerned with the things that make us feel.
 The felt realm is very much in nature, too.
 From the calm of a sleeping doe to the slow unwinding of the last bee on earth, Johanna Emeney seems to say that there is a message in the air - for those who listen with all of their senses.
 JOHANNA EMENEY lives with her husband, goats, ponies and cats on four acres just north of Auckland.
 She is a senior tutor at Massey University and has also worked as an English literature teacher, and as a facilitator of creative writing workshops for adults and young people.
 Her previous collections of poetry are Apple & Tree (Cape Catley, 2011) and Family History (Mākaro Press, 2017).